rostegg/wizarddes/README.md

 Before usage check [usage](#usage) section

 ## Usage
-Before usage you can create `/etc/rules.txt` [file](https://github.com/rostegg/wizarddes/blob/master/rules.txt), which would contains rules, executable by default:
+Before usage you can create `/etc/rules.txt` [file](https://github.com/rostegg/wizarddes/blob/master/rules.txt), which would contains rules, executable by default, if don't specified any of options parameters:

 ```
 $ echo "ALL BY FULL(Music) -> CLOSE" >> rules.txt
 $ sudo cp rules.txt /etc/rules.txt
+$ wizarddes # will execute /etc/rules.txt commands
 ```
+Queries in files must be separated by newline

 If you don't provide default rules file or no specified one of the option, then, you know, it will not work